jason-dan/civic-summarizer/av/README.md

 ## Scripts

-[**`processmedia.sh`**](processmedia.sh) This script fetches a video or audio file from a provided URL, reencodes and resamples audio to 16kHz, then splits the audio into a series of `.wav` files ready for transcription.
+[**`processmedia.sh`**](processmedia.sh) This script fetches a video or audio file from a provided URL or path, reencodes to `A-Law wav`, resamples audio to 16kHz, then splits the audio into a series of `.wav` files ready for transcription.

 Basic usage:
 ```